 But to date, neither of the Raney family members associated with the show nor Discovery has revealed their salaries.

-However, as per the Business Insider's report of June 2016, the "A" players, the central characters of a show, on a cable reality show earn a salary between $30 thousand and $10 million per season.
-This is the category where the family falls.
+However, as per the Business Insider's report of June 2016, the "A" players, the central characters of a show, on cable reality shows earn a salary between $30 thousand and $10 million per season.